Sangha

 sangha on Wiktionary

-Sangha (IPA: [sɐnɡʱɐ]) is a Sanskrit word used in many Indian languages, including Pali which means "association", "assembly", "company" or "community"; In these languages, sangha is frequently used as a surname.
+Sangha (IPA: [sɐnɡʱɐ]) is a Pali word used in many Indian languages, including Sanskrit which means "association", "assembly", "company" or "community"; in these languages, sangha is frequently used as a surname.
 In a political context, it was historically used to denote a governing assembly in a republic or a kingdom, and for a long time, it has been used by religious associations, including Buddhists, Jains and Sikhs.
 Given this history, some Buddhists have stated that the tradition of the sangha represents humanity's oldest surviving democratic institution.

 In Buddhism, sangha refers to the monastic communities of bhikkhu (monks) and bhikkhuni (nuns).
 These communities are traditionally referred to as the bhikkhu-sangha or the bhikkhuni-sangha.
 As a separate category, those Buddhists who have attained any of the four stages of enlightenment, whether or not they are members of the monastic community, are referred to as the āryasaṅgha ("noble Sangha").